deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 with his knees just as they had practiced in zero-G training so many times before.

 Breaching the glass was simple.
-Sterling and Highland hacked a simple square out of the glass with two simple swipes of their fusion knives.
+STERLING and HIGHLAND hacked a simple square out of the glass with two simple swipes of their fusion knives.
 Air pressure did the rest, flinging the plate of glass out into space, along with a blizzard of small objects caught in the rush of escaping